 The Blue Pencil Doctrine

-Some states follow the “blue pencil” doctrine, which allows courts to modify overly broad restrictive covenants rather than invalidating them entirely.
-A court might reduce a five year non-compete to two years, or narrow a nationwide geographic restriction to the employee’s actual territory.
+Some states follow the “blue pencil” doctrine, which allows courts to enforce overly broad restrictive covenants in narrowed form rather than invalidating them entirely.
+A court in a strict blue-pencil state might strike out offending words, while a “reasonable modification” or “equitable reformation” state might go further and rewrite a five year non-compete down to two years or narrow a nationwide geographic restriction to the employee’s actual territory.
 Other states take an all or nothing approach: if any part of the covenant is unreasonable, the entire restriction fails.

 Employers should not rely on blue penciling as a safety net.
 Courts vary in their willingness to rewrite agreements, and some view overly broad covenants as evidence of bad faith.
 The better strategy is to draft reasonable restrictions from the start.